 If you are in Athens or are planning a trip to Athens you can see this amazing mechanism at the National Archaeological Museum of Greece.
 The three main fragments of the Antikythera Mechanism are on display at the Bronze Collection of the Museum.
 The Mechanism is kept within the Museum collections since its discovery in 1901.

-Other bronze artefacts from the Antikythera wreck are also on display within the same room, while statues and other objects from the wreck (like magnificent glassware) can be admired in other rooms and the atrium.
-The Antikythera Mechanism has been on exhibit at the National Archaeological Museum of Greece since April 5, 2012 and will remain there until April 28, 2013.
+Other bronze artifacts from the Antikythera wreck are also on display within the same room, while statues and other objects from the wreck (like magnificent glassware) can be admired in other rooms and the atrium.

 You can also book a guided tour of the National Archaeological Museum with the Athens Walking Tours where your guide will not only provide you with clarifying insight on the Antikythera Mechanism but also take you on a fascinating journey of the Greek civilization from prehistory to late antiquity.
 Find out more here.